barryclark/jekyll-now/_posts/2020-07-16-promotion-to-vp-plus-im-hiring.md

   - "2020"
 ---

-After my [promotion to VP](https://www.cncf.io/blog/2020/07/08/deepening-end-user-engagement-with-an-enhanced-ecosystem-program/), I'm hiring for an Ecosystem Advocate to join my team at CNCF!
+[Following my promotion to VP](https://www.cncf.io/blog/2020/07/08/deepening-end-user-engagement-with-an-enhanced-ecosystem-program/), I'm hiring for an Ecosystem Advocate to join my team at CNCF!

 The CNCF End User Community is a crucial pillar of CNCF.
 Members share best practices, suggest new CNCF projects, and support the community to remain vendor-neutral.
 The CNCF End User Community grew by 90% over 2019 and now consists of nearly 150 members.
 Having fostered the end user ecosystem over the last two years, I’m proud to say that as a result, CNCF enjoys the [largest end user community of any open source foundation or standards body](https://www.cncf.io/blog/2020/07/08/deepening-end-user-engagement-with-an-enhanced-ecosystem-program/).